delaneyj/datastar/site/static/md/guide/getting_started.md

 Adding `data-signals` to multiple elements is allowed, as signals are _merged_ into the existing signals (values defined later in the DOM tree override those defined earlier).

-Signals are nestable, which can be useful for namespacing.
+Signals are nestable using dot-notation, which can be useful for namespacing.

 ```html
 <div data-signals-primary.input="1"></div>